vickmuir/vpc-on-classic-block-storage/block_storage_is_manage.md

 ## Automatic deletion of block storage data volumes
 {: #auto-delete}

-Using the Auto Delete feature, you can specify that a block storage data volume be automatically deleted when you delete a VSI to which it is attached.
+Using the Auto Delete feature, you can specify that a block storage data volume be automatically deleted when you delete an instance to which it is attached.
 This feature does not apply to boot volumes and is disabled by default.

-To enable Auto Delete for an existing block storage volume attached to a VSI, follow these steps:
+To enable Auto Delete for an existing block storage volume attached to an instance, follow these steps:

 1. Locate the virtual server instance to which the volume is attached.
 In the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/vpc){: external} for the Virtual Private Cloud, navigate to **Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > Compute > Virtual server instances for VPC**.
 1. Under **Attached block storage volumes**, select a volume.